 Unlike South Dakota, Texas has yet to enact a law or adopt a regulation that creates nexus based strictly on economic activity and whether or not such a statute will be adopted in the next legislative session is anybody's guess.
 That said, there are those who believe that such legislation is not needed.
-The current Texas Comptroller of Public Accounts, the Honorable Glenn Hegar, issued a memo dated July 5, 2018, in which he stated:
+The current Texas Comptroller of Public Accounts, the Honorable Glenn Hegar, recently issued a memo in which he stated: